Tom-Camp/sunr/README.rst

 `Dawn simulation <https://en.wikipedia.org/wiki/Dawn_simulation>`_

+.. code-block

     Dawn simulation is a technique that involves timing lights, often called wake up lights, sunrise alarm clock or natural light alarm clocks, in the bedroom to come on gradually, over a period of 30 minutes to 2 hours, before awakening to simulate dawn.

 Setup
 -----

-Follow `this guide <https://learn.adafruit.com/neopixels-on-raspberry-pi>`_ from Adafruit so install the libraries needed to use the ``board`` and ``neopixel`` libraries on the Raspberry Pi.
+Follow `this guide <https://learn.adafruit.com/neopixels-on-raspberry-pi>`_ from Adafruit to install the libraries needed to use the ``board`` and ``neopixel`` libraries on the Raspberry Pi.

 Connect GPIO 18 on the Pi Zero to the data pin on the FeatherWing.